Create Cluster Profile Variables

 You can now use your cluster profile to deploy or update a cluster.
 The steps involved in deploying a cluster depend on the infrastructure provider; however, when cluster profile variables are configured in the cluster profile, there will always be an additional Profile Config window displayed prior to deploying the cluster.
 To learn more about deploying clusters, visit our Getting Started series.

-Note that in the below example, we entered amazing-hello-universe-namespace
+Note that in the below example, amazing-hello-universe-namespace is the namespace of the Hello Universe application.

 Once you deploy a cluster using profile variables, verify that any parameters containing cluster profile variables were